 RESEARCH GRANTS IN ARMENIAN STUDIES

-The National Association for Armenian Studies and Research (NAASR) is prepared to consider applications for grants for research within the field of Armenian Studies.
-As funds are limited, the following conditions should be noted by prospective applicants:
+The National Association for Armenian Studies and Research (NAASR) awards scholar grants for research within the field of Armenian Studies on a quarterly basis and considers applications from scholars throughout the world.

-Quarterly deadlines for submissions are March 15, June 15, September 15, and December 15.
+Deadlines for submission of a proposal are March 15, June 15, September 15, and December 15.
 Submission of all materials via email is strongly recommended.
 Proposals are subject to approval by the NAASR Academic Committee and the NAASR Executive Committee.
-Applicants should expect a decision approximately 6 weeks after the deadline.
+Applicants should expect a decision approximately six weeks after the deadline.
 Please adhere to the following guidelines in submitting a proposal: